Skip advert

 One particular highlight of the cabin is the control wheel that can be used to operate the CX-30’s touchscreen.
 You can use either the wheel or the screen, but we found the display to be a bit of a reach away (especially if you’re tall and have your seat set back), so it makes more sense to grab the control wheel thanks to its position on the centre console next to the gearlever.

-Once you’re familiar with its functions, it’s a breeze to use when you’re on the move, while the separate climate and audio controls on the dashboard are logically laid out.
-All versions of the CX-30 feature a head-up display, so you don’t even need to take your eyes off the road to check your speed.
+Once you’re familiar with its functions, it’s a breeze to use when you’re on the move.
+Mazda uses traditional buttons for the climate and audio controls, too.
+These are all logically laid out.
+All versions of the CX-30 also feature a head-up display, so you don’t even need to take your eyes off the road to check your speed.

 The CX-30’s display measures 10.25 inches across, but it has more of a letterbox layout than most rival systems.
-It’s set high on the dash, which makes it hard to reach, so the control wheel should be the default choice when it comes to controlling the screen.
+It’s set high on the dash, which makes it hard to reach, so the control wheel will probably be your default choice when it comes to controlling the screen.

 “Some tasks, such as inputting addresses, are tricky to do with the click wheel, but overall the system is logical and easy to understand.
-Turning the dial to select functions soon becomes second nature.
-The shortcut buttons around the wheel are useful, too.” - Dean Gibson, senior test editor.
-Tested the Mazda CX-30 2.5 against a Suzuki Vitara.
+Turning the dial to select functions soon becomes second nature.” - Dean Gibson, senior test editor.

 Boot space & practicality